resonate/resonate-embeddings-cookbook/README.md

 # Embeddings Cookbook

 This repository contains code examples for running machine learning models using Resonate Embeddings as features.
 It includes examples for training models with optuna and scikit-learn.
+It does not include any data.

 ## Overview